nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4) Use case: Edit task

-1. 1)User requests to edit a task
+- User requests to edit a task
-2. 2)Unburden will search for the task based on the user&#39;s input
+- Unburden will search for the task based on the user&#39;s input
-3. 3)User will type in the new task description
+- User will type in the new task description
-4. 4)Unburden will request the user to confirm the changes
+- Unburden will request the user to confirm the changes
-5. 5)User will confirm with Unburden
+- User will confirm with Unburden
-6. 6)Unburden will update the new changes
+- Unburden will update the new changes

 Use case: ends